 These folders could be also stored on a shared drive, so all the Robots connect to the same unique source.
 This way, the process related files could be checked and maintained by the business users entirely, without support from the RPA team.
 However, the decision (shared or local folders) is complex and should take into consideration various aspects related to the process and environment: size of the files, frequency of changes, concurrency for editing the same file, security policies, etc.

 In order to easily manage project versioning and share the work on more developers, we recommend using a Version Control System.
-UiPath Studio is directly integrated with TFS and SVN.
+UiPath Studio is directly integrated with GIT, TFS, and SVN.
 You can find a tutorial explaining the connection steps and functionalities here.

 To avoid hard-coding external settings (like file paths, URLs, etc.) in the workflows, we recommend keeping them in a